-Adult volunteers are invited to apply for an opportunity to participate in BioTrails, a new citizen science project that will use genetic techniques to monitor animal and plant species within Mount Desert Island and Acadia National Park.
+Adult volunteers are invited to apply for an opportunity to participate in BioTrails, a new citizen science project that uses genetic techniques to monitor animal and plant species within Mount Desert Island and Acadia National Park.

-Once established through this project, the BioTrails team intends to expand the model to other national parks and long-distance trails, paving the way for engaging more citizen scientists in more places to understand, monitor and manage biodiversity in a rapidly changing world.
+Once established through this project, the BioTrails team will expand the model to other national parks and long-distance trails, paving the way for engaging more citizen scientists in more places to understand, monitor, and manage biodiversity in a changing world.

-Participants will collaborate with scientists in the field and in the lab, collecting, sorting and identifying invertebrates from eelgrass beds in Frenchman Bay as part of an MDIBL restoration project, and helping create DNA barcoding reference libraries.
+Participants will collaborate with scientists in the field and in the lab, collecting, sorting, and identifying invertebrates from eelgrass beds in Frenchman Bay as part of an MDI Biological Laboratory restoration project, and helping to create DNA barcoding reference libraries.
 In addition to generating data for addressing ecological research questions, participants will participate in surveys and interviews designed to evaluate the educational benefits of the BioTrails participant experience.

 The first BioTrails event took place in September 2013.
 More events are planned in 2014.